-The Monroe City Court has evaluated events through November 5, 2013, the date which the financial statements were available for issue.
+The Monroe City Court has evaluated events through October 20, 2014, the date which the financial statements were available for issue.
+Other than the subsequent event referred to in Note 10, it has been determined that no other significant events have occurred for disclosure.